 At the beginnings there were only objects as given by nature; then men (and women) saw them as artifacts that could be made on design.
 As communities set on making more complex products, calling for differentiated and sequenced tasks, they began to think about collaboration, and finally about engineering processes; projects were introduced as an afterthought.

 In other words the meaning of work units is to be understood in relation to their arrangement into processes and they should be defined accordingly.

-The objective is to use model driven engineering to define work units in terms of changes in development flows.
+As far as software engineering is concerned, model based engineering frameworks can be used to define work units in terms of changes in development flows.

 - Operational view: locations, agents, business objects and activities, events.

 - Logical view: business domains and symbolic representation of persistent objects.

 - Functional view: applications, business logic, user interfaces.

 When views are combined with model layers, the corresponding workshops keep their identity across layers, even if the focus is modified: e.g, agents remain active physical objects from requirements to deployment, whatever their implementation, or messages are symbolic objects independently of supporting communication mechanisms.